-Pag A. KEY CHALLENGES FOR THE DEVELOPMENT OF OFFICIAL STATISTICS IN LATIN AMERICA AND THE CARIBBEAN 1.
-Persistent gaps between the region's development and the level of official statistics 2.
-Current situation of national statistical systems in the region Statistical challenges relating to the post-2015 development agend development goals 4.
-The data revolution as a challenge and an opportunity 5.
-Strategies for responding to old and new challenges В. B. PURPOSE OF THE STRATEGIC PLAN 7 C. C. VALUES, MISSION AND VISION OF THE STRATEGIC PLAN 8 1.
-Values Mission Vision for 2025 3.
-VISIOII 101 2023 9 D. O. STRATEGIC AND SPECIFIC GOALS 9 Strategic goal 1: To strengthen the organization and management practic statistical offices and the integration and coordination of national statistical Strategic goal 2: To foster the development of technical and methodolog in order to generate high-quality statistical information Strategic goal 3: To foster coordination and cooperation between the me of the Statistical Conference of the Americas and international organiza tions E. GUIDELINES FOR THE IMPLEMENTATION OF THE STRATEGIC C PLAN 10 1.
-Biennial programme of regional and international cooperation acti vities 10 2.
-Regional projects that leverage the efforts of all Conference stakeh olders in order to accomplish the goals of the strategic plan 3.
-Mobilization of international resources in support of the priorities of the strategic plan 4.
-Continuous monitoring of the strategic plan 5.
-Working groups of the Statistical Conference of the Americas
+P A. KE EY CHALLENGES FOR THE DEVELOPMENT OF OFFICIAL STATISTICS IN LATIN AMERICA AND THE CARIBBEAN 1.
+Current situation of national statistical systems in the region 2.
+Statistical challenges relating to the 2030 Agenda for Sustainable Development and the Sustainable Development Goals 3.
+The data revolution as a challenge and an opportunity 4.
+Strategies for responding to old and new challenges B. PU RPOSE OF THE STRATEGIC PLAN C. VALUES, MISSION AND VISION OF THE STRATEGIC PLAN 1.
+Values 2.
+Mission 3.
+Vision for 2025 D. STRATEGIC AND SPECIFIC GOALS į Strategic goal 1: To strengthen the organization and management practices of the national statistical offices and the integration and coordination of national statistical systems 1 Strategic goal 2: To foster the development of technical and methodological capacities in order to generate high-quality statistical information 1 Strategic goal 3: To foster coordination and cooperation between the member countries of the Statistical Conference of the Americas and subregional and international organizations 1 E. GUIDELINES FOR THE IMPLEMENTATION OF THE STRATEGIC PLAN] 1.
+Biennial programme of regional and international cooperation activities 1 2.
+Regional projects that leverage the efforts of all Conference stakeholders in order to accomplish the goals of the strategic plan 1 3.
+Mobilization of international resources in support of the priorities and projects of the strategic plan 1 4.
+Continuous monitoring of the strategic plan.
+1 5.
+Working groups of the Statistical Conference of the Americas 1